Volunteer Information Sessions & Training

 - OR -

-2) ESOL Program: 12-hour ESOL tutor training series (2 weekday evenings & a Saturday in August).
+2) ESOL Program: 12-hour ESOL tutor training series (2 weekday evening online sessions & a Saturday in-person session in January and August).
 This training introduces our approach and curriculum for teaching or co-teaching a class to teach adults English.

-Adult Literacy Tutor Training & ESOL Tutor Training
+Additional Info on Adult Literacy Tutor Training & ESOL Tutor Training:

-Our Adult Literacy Tutor Training and ESOL Tutor Training are two separate training programs that are usually held concurrently.
+Our Adult Literacy Tutor Training and ESOL Tutor Training are two separate training programs that are usually held concurrently, so volunteers much choose which program they want to volunteer in.
 Volunteers must complete the appropriate training to serve in their program of interest.

 Each training series comprises 12 hours of instruction and hand-on practice designed to provide our tutors with an in-depth understanding of our respective students, the assessments we use with students, the research-based curricula they will use in their lessons, proven techniques for engaging students in active learning, and lesson planning.